AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Object-Count.md

 ## Description
 Object Count is the number of individual objects (i.e. meshes) in your scene.
 High Object Count can lead to runtime performance issues.
-Animated objects are certainly more expensive but event static objects require processing on every frame.
+Animated objects are certainly more expensive but even static objects require processing on every frame.
 Object Count can also affect load-time performance.

 ## Causes
-High Object Count can be caused by loading large models, that are composed of many separate meshes, into a scene.
+High Object Count can be caused by loading large models that are composed of many separate meshes into a scene.
 Your app may also be creating new meshes when it ought to reuse existing meshes.

 ## Optimization
 Design your app so that it does not require many individual objects.